GSA/889-tool/README.md

 ## Production Deployment
 ### Frontend (Cloud.gov Pages)
 Because the Vue simply builds a static html/javascript site, it can run from any system that can serve static content.
 This includes Cloud.gov-Pages (Federalist).
-The current configuration in `vite.config.js` outputs build artifacts to `_site` where federalist expects to find them. `package.json` includes a `federalist"` script that runs `vite build`.
+The current configuration in `vite.config.mjs` outputs build artifacts to `_site` where federalist expects to find them. `package.json` includes a `federalist"` script that runs `vite build`.
 Cloud.gov Pages will watch the github repo for changes on the main branch and re-build files when it changes.

 Currently, using Cloud.gov requires the use of the `createWebHashHistory` style urls.
 This allows the Vue Router to use URLS that include `#` like `#/search/some_company/2` without trying to load a page at a different path.
 This allows users to refresh the page or share a link.